WorldfavorOrg/recruitment-test/README.md

 - support an unknown amount of "network"
 - have a responsive UI that display different number of "network card" depending on the screen resolution
 - use `Material-UI` for small building blocks
+- using the `Dialog` component from `Material-UI`, show a dialog containing the network name and description when clicking the network card

 Mock data for the list of networks is provided in `mockData.js`.
 For this task, there is no need to use state management, only a direct access is enough.